urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 URBANopt connects to ResStock by matching buildstock CSV file sample row(s) to GeoJSON feature properties (e.g., building type, number of stories, floor area).
 Once the appropriate ResStock Building ID from the buildstock CSV file is identified, argument values corresponding to sampled Parameter/Option pairs can be assigned.
-Note that some argument assignments from the options_lookup.tsv file are ignored if they conflict with defined properties in the GeoJSON feature (e.g., the "County" parameter maps various weather-related arguments but location is already defined in the GeoJSON file).
+Note that some argument assignments from the options_lookup.tsv file are ignored if they conflict with defined properties in the GeoJSON feature.
+For example, the "County" parameter maps various weather-related arguments, but location is already defined in the GeoJSON file.

 Previously defaulted input values are thus refined using argument value assignments corresponding to representative ResStock samples.
 In the case of the air leakage infiltration rate example from above, ResStock explicitly samples "ACH50" options for its "Infiltration" parameter.